Neuro-evolutionary evidence for a universal fractal primate brain shape: Results

 \subsection{Morphometric measures as functions of scale reveal scale-specific effects of ageing}

 In the final part of our work, we show how our algorithm and the associated new understanding of brain morphology may become useful in applications.
 As an example, we will focus on how the ageing process affects human cortical morphology across scales.
-In Fig.~\ref{fig:ageing}~A, we compare $K(\lambda)$ as a function of scale $\lambda$ for a young (20 year old) \textit{vs.} an old (80 year old) group of human brains.
-Strikingly, the difference in $K$ between the groups takes a U shape, where the strongest positive effect is seen at sub-millimeter scales, but the effect reverses and turns negative at millimeter scales (older subjects have higher K), peaking at about 2~mm.
-For scales over 5~mm the differences become negligible, suggesting the aging process has little effect on the larger cortical morphological features.
+In Fig.~\ref{fig:ageing}~A, we compare the total surface area $A_t(\lambda)$ as a function of scale $\lambda$ for a young (20 year old) \textit{vs.} an old (80 year old) group of human brains.
+The difference in $A_t$ between the groups takes a U shape, and the strongest effect is seen at approximately 2 millimeter (greatest effect size of -8.635 seen at scale 2.188~mm), where older subjects have higher $A_t$.
+For scales over $\sim 5$~mm, and under $\sim 0.5$~mm the differences become relatively small, suggesting the ageing process has less effect on the largest and smallest cortical morphological features.
 Finally, we reproduced these results in an independent dataset in Suppl.~\ref{ageing_nki}.

-In this particular example, the dramatic scale-dependency of the effect of $K$ can be visually and intuitively understood by looking at changes in total surface area (Fig.~\ref{fig:ageing}~B, also see Suppl.~\ref{ageing_allvar}): Fig.~\ref{fig:ageing}~C shows some coronal slices of the cortical surface.
-At scale 0.27~mm, the gyri in the younger subjects are densely packed, but the older subjects show the expected (see e.g. \citep{Jin2018,Madan2019} for recent investigations and references therein) widening between gyral walls and decrease in gyral surface area at the crown.
+In this particular example, the scale-dependency of morphological measures can be visually and intuitively understood by looking at the reconstructed surfaces at each scale: Fig.~\ref{fig:ageing}~B shows some coronal slices of the cortical surface.
+At scale 0.27~mm, the gyri in the younger subjects are densely packed, but the older subjects show the expected widening between gyral walls and decrease in gyral surface area at the crown (see e.g. \citep{Jin2018,Madan2019} for recent investigations and references therein).
 At 1.86~mm, the younger cortices have already partially ``melted'', erasing most small sulci between the densely packed gyri.
 In the older humans, however, the gyri are less dense, the sulci more open, and thus, at 1.86~mm, most gyri and sulci have not been erased yet.
-At scale 7.94~mm, both young and old brains have ``melted'' down to very similar near-lissencephalic shapes.
+At scale 7.94~mm, both young and old brains have ``melted'' down to similarly near-lissencephalic cortices.
+For a more detailed multiscale investigation over the entire human lifespan, please refer to our new preprint \cite{leiberg2024multiscale}

 More broadly, one can regard the melting process as a way of determining how cortical area is allocated across different scales.
 As the cortex `melts', the contributions to the total area from features smaller than the cut-off scale are eliminated.
 In the example in Fig.~\ref{fig:ageing}, for instance, we can say about half ($10^{5-4.7}=10^{0.3} \approx 2$) the total area in the 80 y.o. cortices is present in features smaller than 4~mm.